Crystal Kay: 2002–2006: Rise in popularity

 Crystal Kay's first English-language album, Crystal Kay (released as Natural: World Premiere Album in Japan), was released several weeks before 4 Real on November 7, 2003, in Asian territories including South Korea, Taiwan, Hong Kong and Thailand.
-The album was her first to be released outside Japan, and compiled English language songs from her previously released albums and singles, such covers of Gladys Knight, Cyndi Lauper and Judy Garland songs.
+The album was her first to be released outside Japan, and compiled English language songs from her previously released albums and singles, and covers of Gladys Knight, Cyndi Lauper and Judy Garland songs.
+Crystal Kay performed at the 2003 Mnet Music Video Festival in Seoul, South Korea to promote its release.
+It was her first performance outside Japan.

 On May 12, 2004, released her fourteenth single, "Motherland", the first of two that year.
 "Motherland" was used as the third ending theme for the anime adaption of Fullmetal Alchemist.
 It was the ending theme from episodes 26 to 41.
 The single debuted at number 9 on the Oricon chart, her second single to debut in the top ten.
 Just under two months after "Motherland", Crystal Kay released her first compilation album, CK5, which was released on June 30, 2004, featuring a selection of tracks from Crystal Kay's four previous studio albums, as well as her latest single, "Motherland".
 The album celebrates Crystal Kay's fifth anniversary since the release of her debut single "Eternal Memories" in 1999, hence the title.
 CK5 peaked at number 2 on the weekly chart and charted for 49 weeks, eventually being certified platinum by RIAJ.
 Another single, "Bye My Darling!" was released on November 17, and peaked at number 40 on the Oricon chart.
 It was Crystal Kay's final release of 2004.